MicrosoftEdge/WebView2Feedback/specs/Extensions.md

 // m_defaultExtensionId need to match the package ID you want to install string m_defaultExtensionId = "apaahjmopbjicnjjcnionchiganhjpcd";
-// m_defaultExtensionFolderPath need to match the path of the package you want to install string m_defaultExtensionFolderPath = "//extensions/example-extension";
+// m_defaultExtensionFolderPath need to match the path of the package you want to install string m_defaultExtensionFolderPath = "C:/MyProject/extensions/example-extension";

-/// Create WebView Environment with option void CreateEnvironmentWithOption()
+/// Create WebView Environment with option async void CreateEnvironmentWithOption()
 {
     CoreWebView2EnvironmentOptions options = new CoreWebView2EnvironmentOptions();
     options.AreBrowserExtensionsEnabled = true;